mangohead12/PatrickFPortfolio/_projects/robot_arm.md

   <summary><strong>The Design</strong></summary>

 ## Design Goals
-The following were some goals that were determined before the design phase:
+The following were some goals that were determined during the ideation phase:
 - The robot shall be compatible with ROS2
 - The robot should be capable of moving from one end point to the other within one second
 - The robot should be capable of holding and moving a 2 pound payload at the end of the arm